korewireless/Microvisor-Demo-Http/README.md

 ./deploy.sh --log
 ```

-This will upload the build and stage it for deployment to your device.
+This will compile, bundle and upload the code, and stage it for deployment to your device.
 If you encounter errors, please check your stored Twilio credentials.

 The `--log` flag initiates log-streaming.